Updated on 12/09/23 by Emmanuelle_OVO

 Your landlord or the previous homeowner should let you know where to find the meters.
 As the meter locations can vary wildly from home to home; a cobwebby cupboard under the stairs to a meter box attached to an exterior wall, it’s best to ask if you’re not sure to avoid a game of find-the-meter.

 Even if you find there’s a smart meter installed it’s always worth taking the reading manually, just in case.
 Having an accurate reading from the date you took on responsibility avoids the chance you’ll be charged for energy used before you moved in.
 Even better if you’re able to take a photo of the meter.
 Need any help taking a reading from your smart meter?
 Check out this guide to reading an OVO installed smart meter, or this guide to reading an L+G meter (got another smart meter installed?
 Comment below and we’ll help you figure it out).

 Researching the best plan

 As you’re not tied to the supplier that supplies the property when you first moved in, it might be worth checking the current plans on offer by all suppliers to help you decide which is the best option for you.

 You can check the current plans available with OVO here.
 As you’ve just moved in you might not have accurate annual consumption figures so it’s worth bearing in mind we’d use the average consumption figures for your type of property when calculating the recommended Direct Debit amount.
 You can find out the exact annual consumption figures your quote is based on by clicking on each fuel under the ‘Tariff Information Label’.
 When checking the plans offered by other suppliers, we’d recommend using the same consumption figures to enable you to make a fair comparison of what’s on offer.

 Setting up an OVO account

-If you’re planning a switch this can take several weeks to complete so by setting up an account you can help the switch progress smoothly and be sure you’ll receive an accurate statement covering the time between your move-in and your switch away.
+Even if you’re planning a next day switch, setting up an account with OVO can help the switch progress smoothly and be sure you’ll receive an accurate statement covering the time between your move-in and your switch away.